kunalnagar/kunalnagar.in/_posts/2023-01-02-resume-generator.md

 ## Inspiration

 Over the years, I've found myself updating my Resume and tweaking it's format.
 The issue is that I have to do it twice - one for the PDF and another for the text.
 I'm a lazy developer and thought to myself - let's automate this such that if there's an update, I can only update it once and the PDF/text versions would be generated automatically.
 Another advantage with this approach is the ability to write a generator for a new format - like `.docx` that I plan on doing soon.

-Please note that this is something that works for me, and may not be the best implementation.

 ## JSON - single source of truth